JasonRillera/pokezon/README.md

 ## Features

-- Leveraged the speed of single-page app development in React.js for fast and seamless UX
+- Leveraged the speed of single-page app development in React.js for fast and seamless UX.
-- Developed and linked five models using Firestore enabling users to add, edit, and delete products in realtime
+- Developed and linked five models using Firestore enabling users to add, edit, and delete products in realtime.
-- Leveraged Google Firebase to increase scalability of deployed site and integrated Google Authentication to enhance user security and data protections
+- Leveraged Google Firebase to increase scalability of deployed site and integrated Google Authentication to enhance user security and data protections.

 ## Author